-Preniminary course and 2 drifts in the fise course NLSA Developed C ourse Course Description: Would you like to know why and how our world developed as it has?
-Are you fascinated by detective work?
-Ancient History provides students with opportunities to develop and apply their understanding of methods issues involved in the investigation of the ancient past.
-Using archaeological and written sources, students investigate various aspects of the ancient world, including historical sites, people, societies, events and developments.
-It involves the study of at least two of the following areas: Egypt, Near East, Greece and Rom In the Year 12 course students will have opportunities to apply their understanding of archaeological and w sources and relevant historiographical issues in the investigation of the ancient past.
-Topics Preliminary Course Investigating Ancient History The Nature of Ancient History Case Studies - inquiry-based investigations into historical featu developments of the ancient world.
-They are oriented towards investigating the past e.g. Palmyra and the Silk Road 60) Structure Features of Ancient Societies Students study at least TWO ancient societies through an investigation of a different key feature for each society, OR one key feature across the societies selected. of: 4C) Historical Investigation - The historical investigation is designed to furthe investigative, research and presentation skills and will form the basis of a 20) The course comprises four sections.
-Students are required to study all fo ur se ctions of the course.
-Topics Indicative hours Core Study: Cities of Vesuvius - Pompeii and Herculaneum Ancient Societies Personalities in their Times HSC Course Historical Periods Structure Historical concepts and skills The Historical concepts and skills content is to be integrated throughout the course.
-The topics provide the contexts through which concepts and skills are to be developed.
-These provide the means by which stude able to engage in historical analysis and argument.
-The course requires study from at least TWO of the following areas: Egypt/Near East/China/Greece/Rome.
-The core study, Cities of Vesuvius - Pompeii and Herculaneum, is a Roman study.
+Course Description: Ancient History provides students with opportunities to develop and apply their underst methods and issues involved in the investigation of the ancient past.
+Using archaeological a sources, students investigate various aspects of the ancient world, including historical site societies, events and developments.
+It involves the study of at least two of the following areas: East, Greece and Rome.
+In the Year 12 course students will have opportunities to apply their understanding of archaeol written sources and relevant historiographical issues in the investigation of the ancient past. itten ople, Near Topics Indica hou Preliminary Course Investigating Ancient History The Nature of Ancient History Case Studies - inquiry-based investigations into historical features, people, places, events and developments of the ancient world.
+They are oriented towards the problems and issues of investigating the past e.g. Palmyra and the Silk Road Structure Features of Ancient Societies Students study at least TWO ancient societies through an investig A different key feature for each society, ORone key feature across the societies selected. ation n of: 4(O Historical Investigation - The historical investigation is designed investigative, research and presentation skills and will form the ba 20 O The course comprises four sections.
+Students are required to stud y all f our sections of the cou se.
+Topics Indica hou Core Study: Cities of Vesuvius - Pompeii and Herculaneum 30) Ancient Societies Personalities in their Times 30 HSC Course Historical Periods Structure Historical concepts and skills The Historical concepts and skills content are to be integrated throughout the course.
+The topic the contexts through which concepts and skills are to be developed.
+These provide the means students are able to engage in historical analysis and argument.
+The course requires study from at least TWO of the following areas: Egypt/Near East/China/Gree The core study, Cities of Vesuvius - Pompeii and Herculaneum, is a Roman study.
 Topics in the Year 12 course consist of two sections - 'Survey' and 'Focus of study'.
-The following time allocation provide guidance to teachers about the depth of study for each section: Survey (a maximum of 3 hours) Focus of study (a minimum of 27 hours).
-External Assessment : HSC Examination - Questions may include sources and/or interpretations. % Internal Assessment % Section I - Core: Cities of Vesuvius - Pompeii and Herculaneum There will be three or four questions.
+The follow allocations provide guidance to teachers about the depth of study for each section: Survey (a maximum of 3 hours) Focus of study (a minimum of 27 hours).
+External Assessment: HSC Examination - Questions may include sources and/or interpretations. % Internal Assessment % Section I - Core: Cities of Vesuvius - Pompeii and Herculaneum There will be three or four questions.
 One question will be worth 10 to 15 marks.
-25 Knowledge and under of course content nding 40 HSC Assessment Section II - Ancient Societies - one selection from eight topics.
+25 Knowledge and understanding of cour content se 40 HSC Assessment Section II - Ancient Societies - one selection from eight topics.
 Questions will contain three or four parts.
-One part will be worth 10 to 15 marks.Historical skills in the and and evaluation of source interpretations 20 Section III - Personalities in their Times - one selection from 10 topics.
+One part will be worth 10 to 15 marks.
+25 Historical skills in the analysis and evaluation sources & interpretation 20 Section III - Personalities in their Times - one selection from 10 topics.
 Questions will contain two or three parts.
 One part will be worth 10 to 15 marks.
-20 Section IV - Historical Periods There will be one extended-response with two alternatives for the one topic you have studied.
+25 Historical inquiry and research and 2 Section IV - Historical Periods There will be one extended-response with two alternatives for the one topic you have studied.
 The expected length of response will be approximately 1000 words.
-20
+25 Communication of historical understandinappropriate forms ng in 20